 After several fruitless nights it works, and X comes face to face with the violent pig-gang.
 The final sequence of pages in this book features the brutal action we’ve come to love from this series as X fights 4 men with pig faces using his fists, then his sword, and then guns.
 But nothing stops them, they just keep coming until finally X is overpowered and taken way, leaving Leigh alone on the street.
 Uh oh.

 The promo for this issue advertises it as a jumping on point for new readers, and I believe it fits that description.
 Writer Duane Swierczynski makes this story feel accessible to anyone, whether you’ve read any of the previous issues or not.
 It’s a classic vigilante story that I think is easy enough to follow along.
 But it’s also got plenty of info for longtime readers to recognize.
-The most significant question is what, if any, connection does this group of pig-men have to the former crime-boss Berkshire, whom X fast in the original arc, which ended with X #4?
+The most significant question is what, if any, connection does this group of pig-men have to the former crime-boss Berkshire, whom X fought in the original arc, which ended with X #4?

 There are also some gaps as a result of Dark Horse’s Project Black Sky crossover, which I did not read, the events of which touched on X in recent issue.
 I’m glad I wasn’t forced to buy a bunch of other titles just to enjoy this one, but I am left not knowing what happened to Archon, and Carmine Tango, and exactly what did happen to make Leigh and X partners again?
 So I’ll knock off a star for that.
 But, overall, I was very happy with the story we got here, along with the beautiful artwork of Eric Nguyen and colors of Michelle Madsen.
 This continues to be a great series and if you’re not reading it yet, START DOING SO!